edumarin/edumarin.github.io/_pages/about.md

 # Talks

+* "Security of new computing paradigms" Invited talk for the APROPOS summer school, (Valencia, Spain), 28 September 2022
 * "EqualNet: A Secure and Practical Defense for Long-term Network Topology Obfuscation" Seminar at the Distributed, Parallel and Secure Systems group, University of Lisbon, (Lisbon, Portugal), February 2022
 * ”Software-defined and programmable networks” Invited talk for the Two week International Winter School on Cyber Security and Threat Intelligence, (Virtual event), 25 January 2022
 * "A first look at the security of serverless applications" Cloud NativeSecurity Day Europe 2021, (Virtual event)